visoca/SNP-and-genotype-calling/README.md

 echo "=============================================================================="
 date
 ```
 Calling SNPs with bcftools is a two-step process.
 First, `bcftools mpileup` estimate genotype likelihoods at each genomic position with sequence data.
 Second, `bcftools call` do identify both variants and genotypes, i.e. makes the actual call.
 To avoid generating intermediate temporary files, the output of `bcftools mpileup` is *piped* to `bcftools call`.
-We are also filtering out sites with base quality (BQ) <20 (-q 20) and alignmEnts with mapping quality (MQ) <20 (-Q 20), restrict the indel to ILLUMINA platform, and output the depth and allelic depth for each site and sample (-a FORMAT/DP, FORMAT/AD).
-We will use the multiallelic caller (-m), which allows more than two alleles, output only variant (-v), use a relatively stringent prior for the expected subsitution rate (-P 1e-6), and output genotype quality (-f GQ).
-Lastly, we are saving the output in BCF format (-O b), which is the binary version of VCF (more details below).
+We are using a number of non-default options:
+1. Estimating genotype likelihoods with `bcftools mpileup`:
+   * `-q 20`: filter out sites with base quality (BQ) <20
+   * `-Q 20`: filter out alignments with mapping quality (MQ) <20
+   * `-P ILLUMINA`: specify the platform from which indels are collected (Illumina in this case)
+   * `-a FORMAT/DP, FORMAT/AD`: output total depth (DP) and allelic depth (AD)
+2. Calling SNPs, indels and genotypes with `bcftools call`:
+   * `-m`: use the multiallelic caller, which implements a model that allows more than two alleles
+   * `-v`: output only variants
+   * `-P 1e-6`: use a relatively stringent mutation rate (the lower the more stringent)
+   * `-f GQ`: output genotype quality (GQ)
+   * `-O b`: output in BCF format, the binary version of VCF (more details below)

 When you have finished editing the bash script, save it as `bcftools.sh`, make it executable with `chmod` and submit it to the job queue with `qsub`:
 ```bash